One of the problems of restoring vintage machines goes beyond the actual fixing of the hardware. Once the

 the discovery that Win98 has a maximum RAM limit of around 768MB and will crash on a multi-GB machine.
 The answer to this was a freeware

-version of HIMEM.SYS which will force a configurable limit
+version of HIMEM.SYS which will let you force a configurable limit

 on upper RAM.
 I also installed Linux Mint 18 so I have a nice networked dual boot system that I can download images to and put them directly